riffm/mint/README.rst

 not standing on your way
-    **mint** does't hide exceptions like some other template engines, and shows line your template where exception was raised
+    **mint** does't hide exceptions like some other template engines, and shows line in your template file where exception was raised

-Template engine was inspired by haml (a template engine written in ruby), but some concepts were redisigned due to simplification and adoptation to python world.
+Template engine was inspired by haml (a template engine written in ruby), but some concepts were redisigned for simplification and adoptation to python world.

 .. _usage: